-- Chronic bronchitis, emphysema, chronic obstructive pulmonary disease (a lung disease) and the exacerbation of asthma
+- Chronic bronchitis, emphysema, chronic obstructive pulmonary disease (a lung disease), and exacerbation of asthma

 - Coronary heart disease, including stroke and heart attack

-- Oral diseases, tooth erosion, tooth and supporting bone loss, stained teeth, and chronic bad breath
+- Conditions affecting the mouth, such as tooth erosion, tooth and supporting bone loss, stained teeth, and chronic bad breath

-The possibility of becoming addicted to cigars is also a concern — each cigar contains between 100 and 200 milligrams of nicotine (in some cigars up to 444 milligrams), where as one cigarette contains about 8.4 milligrams.
-Since nicotine is absorbed very easily through the tissues of the mouth a cigar smoker can become addicted even without inhaling.
-Cigar addiction can lead to health risks with long-term use, dependency, and even have a financial impact on the user.
+Like with all other forms of tobacco, the possibility of becoming addicted to cigars is also a concern — each cigar contains between 100 and 200 milligrams (mg) of nicotine (in some cigars up to 444 mg), whereas cigarettes contain about 8.4 mg each.
+Since nicotine is absorbed very easily through the tissues of the mouth, a cigar smoker can become addicted even without inhaling.